222nd Rifle Division: Fourth and Fifth Vitebsk Offensives

 A renewed offensive was planned to begin on February 29 and in preparation the Corps was formed into a three-echelon formation to assault the German defenses from just north of Perevoz to Bukshtyny and force the Luchesa before advancing to Ostrovno.
 Before it could begin the commander of the 3rd Panzer Army, Col. Gen. G.-H. Reinhardt, disrupted the plan by shortening his defensive line around the city.
 The STAVKA took this as a preliminary to a full withdrawal from the Vitebsk salient, and ordered a pursuit.
 In response Sokolovskii removed the 222nd and moved it northward to reinforce his 39th Army for its presumed westward pursuit along the Vitebsk–Smolensk road.
 It soon became apparent that, instead of withdrawing, 3rd Panzer was preparing a defense that would guarantee another series of frontal assaults.
 Due to its redeployment the division saw little fighting before the offensive collapsed on March 5.

-After several weeks for replenishment, and to wait for the spring raspititsa to abate, Western Front prepared for yet another offensive against Vitebsk.
+After several weeks for replenishment, and to wait for the spring rasputitsa to abate, Western Front prepared for yet another offensive against Vitebsk.
 By mid-March the 222nd had returned to 69th Corps in 33rd Army.
 Sokolovskii returned to his strategy of mid-January, planning to expand the salient southeast of Vitebsk farther to the south, this time employing three rifle corps, including the 69th, on a 12km-wide front, supported by two tank brigades.
 The Corps deployed its 36th Rifle Brigade to cover the 222nd and 42nd Divisions as they moved into position to its rear; just prior to the offensive this positioning was reversed.
 The two divisions now in first echelon were on a 3.5-km sector from Makarova to the Vitebsk–Orsha road, facing the 299th Infantry Division.
 The assault began at dawn on March 21 and collapsed the German defenses on the entire front from Makarova to Diakovina, allowing penetrations of up to 4km.
 The 222nd captured the strongpoint at Sheliai.
 The following day, however, 69th Corps failed to make any further gains.
 A renewed effort on March 23 fared very little better, and the addition of the 352nd Rifle Division to the Corps the next day made no real difference as German reserves continued to arrive.
 Fighting continued until March 29 but by the 27th it was clear to both sides that the offensive had faltered.
 Furthermore, given losses of 20,630 men from March 21-30 there was nothing he could do to reinvigorate it.